Winston, Goins lead No. 6 Michigan State into Big Ten final

 BIG PICTURE

-Wisconsin: Happ looked like his usual self, but the Badgers shot just 35 percent from the field.
+Wisconsin: Happ looked like his usual self, but the Badgers were shut out for more than seven minutes during one key stretch in the second half.
 They also managed just three fast-break points.

-Michigan State: Typical Spartans in March.
-Tillman’s performance likely delighted coach Tom Izzo.
-He finished with 17 points and seven rebounds.
+Michigan State: Izzo lamented Michigan State’s 15 turnovers and worried about his substitution patterns, but there was a lot to like, too.
+The Spartans had 18 assists on 23 baskets.

 UP NEXT